MaximilianHart/purple-hack/README.md

 A weapon may be used to beat down, rather than kill, an opponent.
 Players must announce the intention to deal subdual damage before attacking, and all damage done to an opponent the players wish to subdue must be subdual damage (not lethal).
 Not all weapons can deal subdual damage.
 Subdual damage does not kill, and such points are recovered at a rate of 1hp/hour.

-## Two-Handed Weapons and Two-Weapon Fighting
+## Two-Handed Weapons & Two-Weapon Fighting

 Just as shields improve armor class by 1, fighting two-handed grants a +1 to damage rolls (except for weapons that can only be used two-handed, where this is already taken into account in the weapon's damage), and fighting with a weapon in each hand gives a +1 to hit.
 (Note that fighting with two weapons does not actually give two separate attacks; it just increases the likelihood of landing a successful blow.)